 No child should be injured because of an accident that could have been prevented.
 If this has happened to your family, you need a Miami personal injury attorney who will aggressively fight for your rights.
 You and your family do not deserve to be in financial distress, nor should your child be suffering.

-At Steinger, Iscoe & Greene, we will work tirelessly to make things right by holding the negligent party accountable.
+At Steinger, Greene & Feiner, we will work tirelessly to make things right by holding the negligent party accountable.
 Reach out to our office today to schedule your free case evaluation and let us fight for you.